The Great American Bash (2006): Aftermath

 Following The Great American Bash, a rematch between King Booker and Rey Mysterio for the World Heavyweight Championship took place.
-The match saw King Booker retain the World Heavyweight Championship, after interference from Chavo Guerrero On the August 4 episode of SmackDown!, in a scheduled match, Batista defeated Mr. Kennedy.
+The match saw King Booker retain the World Heavyweight Championship, after interference from Chavo Guerrero.
+On the August 4 episode of SmackDown!, in a scheduled match, Batista defeated Mr. Kennedy.
 SmackDown! commentator Michael Cole congratulated Batista on his win.
 Batista informed Cole to save his congratulations until after he won back the World Heavyweight Championship.
 The following week, Batista thanked King Booker for holding onto "his" World Heavyweight Championship and told him he would be needing it back at SummerSlam.
 At SummerSlam, Batista defeated King Booker by disqualification after Queen Sharmell interfered.

 Following Chavo Guerrero's interference in Rey Mysterio's World Heavyweight Championship match with King Booker, Guerrero and Mysterio began a storyline with one another, which would last for three months.
 The following week, Guerrero explained why he attacked Mysterio at The Great American Bash.
 He claimed Mysterio was a leech living of the Guerrero family name, and that he was using that to elevate his career.

 Two weeks later, on the August 18 episode of SmackDown!, General Manager Theodore Long announced that Mysterio and Guerrero would face off against one another at SummerSlam.
 Guerrero won the match after executing a frog splash following interference from Vickie Guerrero.

 A rivalry between Matt Hardy and Gregory Helms began after facing off at the Great American Bash.
 On August 25, on SmackDown!, Helms interfered in a match between Mr. Kennedy and Hardy, in which Kennedy won.
 The following week, Hardy and Helms met in a non-title match, in which Hardy won.
 The two continued their feud over the following months, including a match at No Mercy won by Hardy.

-The Undertaker and The Great Khali would continue to feud until the August 18 edition of SmackDown!, where Undertaker defeated Khali in a Last Man Standing match.
+The Undertaker and The Great Khali would continue to feud until the August 18 episode of SmackDown!, where Undertaker defeated Khali in a Last Man Standing match.

 The 2006 Great American Bash would be the final to be SmackDown!-exclusive, as following WrestleMania 23 in April 2007, WWE discontinued brand-exclusive PPVs.